Time’s Up leader Tina Tchen resigns in fallout from Andrew Cuomo sexual harassment scandal

 “We tried to do two things, which is to hold powerful people accountable when that needs to happen, but then also to work with them to make things better,” Tchen said in an interview with the Skimm, published Thursday.

-She had described the challenge for Time’s Up in the future would be to figure out how to fulfill better both of those missions, without taking actions that “lead survivors to question us or feel as though we have betrayed them, which is never something that we wanted to do.”
+She said the challenge for Time’s Up in the future would be to figure out how to fulfill both of those missions better, without taking actions that “lead survivors to question us or feel as though we have betrayed them, which is never something that we wanted to do.”

 “We clearly see how we could be used as cover,” Tchen added.
 “And let’s be clear, what I believe happened with the Cuomo administration is we were used as cover in ways I had no understanding of until the AG’s report.”